jamesshore/quixote/README.md

 Created by James Shore as part of the [Let's Code: Test-Driven JavaScript](http://www.letscodejavascript.com) screencast.
 Let's Code JavaScript is a screencast series on professional, rigorous web development.

-Thanks to our contributors!
+Many thanks to our contributors!
+The @name is the contributors GitHub username. (vX.Y) is the version where their contribution first appeared.
-* Jay Bazuzi (@JayBazuzi): Travis CI integration
+* Jay Bazuzi (@JayBazuzi): Travis CI integration (v0.1)
+* @bjornicus: Fail fast if HTML or stylesheet URL is invalid (v0.3)

 ## License